DynamoDS/RefineryPrimer/02-getting-started/02-04_refinery-processes.md

 * Under Inputs make sure that all the desired inputs are present
 * For inputs that should not change on each run, set the desired value and uncheck the box alongside it
 * Under Outputs go through each objective and set the optimization goal you want to achieve - Maximize, Minimize, or Ignore
-* Under Settings set a population size, which represents the number of options that will be created in each generation.
+* Under Settings set a population size, which represents the number of options that will be created in each generation
-* Under Settings set the amount of generations you want to create.
-Each new generation is a range of options that falls between the two best designs of the previous generation
+* Under Settings set the amount of generations.
+Each new generation is a set of solutions that are selected as dominating solutions from previous generation
 * Click Generate

 <br/>